tibordp/wigglenet/README.md

 # Wigglenet

-Wigglenet is a simple network plugin for Kubernetes geared towards dual-stack clusters.
+Wigglenet is a network plugin for Kubernetes geared towards dual-stack clusters.
 Wigglenet seeks to achieve the following goals in order:

 - Simplicity and minimalism
 - Support idiosyncratic IPv6 allocation strategies of various cloud providers (preferably without resorting to ULA addresses / NAT)